 This is an interesting part of my job in as much as I’m used to talking about it, and, initially at least, my clients are very much not used to it!
 It’s a process of education and connection for my clients, as its not something that is talked about often in life, nor with a Doctor unless there is a direct problem with something in that area.
 Most of my clients move their bowels every other day, or less.
 Many go each morning with a sense of urgency.
 Clinically speaking, this is defined as a normal pattern.
 But, regularity in that area is hugely important; when you poo, you excrete excess oestrogen.
 So, in oestrogen-dominant conditions such as Endometriosis for example, going to the loo properly can actually improve your medical condition.
 If you are someone whose digestion slows down pre-period, we look at your levels of oestrogen and progesterone and think about your how your thyroid hormones are being excreted as a rise in all these hormones can cause constipation.
 In fact, the hypothalamic-pituitary-adrenal axis, or HPA, is another mechanism by which the brain can communicate with the gut to help control digestion through the action of hormones.
 And, it is these hormones we are concerned with when it comes to treating fertility issues.
 Using the information my clients give me in a consultation can enable me to treat them with Chinese medicine in a far more effective way.
 Even the shape of the stool is a useful clinical sign for me.
 For example, if they are like rabbit poos, small and pellet-like, then I know there is a certain amount of Qi Stagnation about.
 If they are long and thin, then it tells me to look at the Qi of the Spleen.

-In my previous blog, I spoke about the connection between a spare tyre (adipose tissue) and fertility, and about the fact that if clients can loose some inches in the form of shedding adipose tissue, then fertility can be enhanced.
-But, what if I now asked you to bear in mind my thoughts above about bowel movements and the connection between them, your emotions, your hormones and fertility and told you that the kind of bacteria you have in your gut can either help or hinder you when it comes to loosing weight – and consequently regulating your food intake and emotions?
+In my previous blog, I spoke about the connection between (adipose tissue) and fertility, and about the fact that if clients can lose some inches in the form of shedding adipose tissue, then fertility can be enhanced.
+But, what if I now asked you to bear in mind my thoughts above about bowel movements and the connection between them, your emotions, your hormones and fertility and told you that the kind of bacteria you have in your gut can either help or hinder you when it comes to losing weight – and consequently regulating your food intake and emotions?
+So, in fact, it’s not about weight-loss or adipose tissue loss at all, but about what is happening inside your body which affects your fertility.

 All this knowledge leads me to talk with my clients about how we can use Traditional Chinese Medicine and food to heal the gut, guiding them to eat delicious food that helps them feel good for longer than just the few seconds it goes in their mouth, and about using the right kind of pro and prebiotics to help put back into their gut what was missing.
 Making these changes can help them feel good physically, can change their body shape, their state of mind and most importantly, improve their fertility.